24: Tonic Function

-Lesson 27: Tonic FunctionThis lesson starts exploring the different effects of the different major-key diatonic triads.
-Before you take this lesson, you should know:
+Lesson 24: Tonic FunctionThis lesson teaches the different effects of the different major-key diatonic triads you learned about in Lesson 22: Diatonic Triads.

 To review, the common major-key diatonic triads are: